Forcalquier tourism & sightseeing

 There is also a small museum in Forcalquier with various items from the long and active history of the town.

-You will also see 'bories' (small stone huts) in the surrounding countryside, while another fascinating sight can be seen just north of the town (road towards Fontienne) at the rock formations called 'mourres'.
+You will see 'bories' (small stone huts) in the surrounding countryside, while another fascinating sight can be seen just north of the town (road towards Fontienne) at the rock formations called 'mourres'.
 Here millions of years of erosion has left curiously shaped rocks exposed on the surface, for example in the shape of giant mushrooms.

-Address: Forcalquier, Alpes-de-Haute-Provence, Provence, 4300 || GPS: latitude 43.96, longitude 5.78056
+Address: Forcalquier, Alpes-de-Haute-Provence, Provence, 04300, France || GPS: latitude 43.96, longitude 5.78056

-Suggested tourist attractions to visit near Forcalquier, France
+Sightseeing & tourist attractions to visit nearby

-- Jardins du prieuré de Salagon - remarkable garden (3km)
+- Jardins du prieuré de Salagon: remarkable garden (3km)

-- Jardins du château de Sauvan - remarkable garden (3km)
+- Jardins du château de Sauvan: remarkable garden (3km)

-- Prieuré Notre Dame (Ganagobie) - religious monument (11km)
+- Prieuré Notre Dame (Ganagobie): religious monument (11km)

-- Clos de Villeneuve - remarkable garden (21km)
+- Clos de Villeneuve: remarkable garden (21km)

-- Colorado Provencal - site of natural beauty (24km)
+- Colorado Provencal: site of natural beauty (24km)

-- Luberon - regional natural parc (29km)
+- Luberon: regional natural parc (29km)

-- Sisteron - recommended detour (29km)
+- Sisteron: recommended detour (29km)

-Market days in Forcalquier: Regular market(s) are held in Forcalquier each Monday.
+Regular market(s) are held in Forcalquier each Monday.
 (Markets are held in the morning unless stated.)